bkager/Tiny-node-cookbook/informational-modules-in-node.md

 2) Your local modules
 3) Third-party modules

 All three types of modules are files containing code.
-You'll want to export code from the files where it lives and import it into other files where you want to use it.
+You have to export code from the files where it lives and import it into other files where you want to use it.

 ## The Node core modules